-- Be familiar with the nearest medical facilities in the event it is required - Medication should only be administered by the child or young person or their parent/carer unless it is an emergency.
-In such circumstances the medication should be administered in line with the parent/carer's instructions or a medical professional.
-For trips away from home consideration should be given to the child's parent/carer accompanying the trip in circumstances where the child or young cannot administer the person medication themselves - Have their mobile phones charged and check they have a signal to allow calls to be made - Plan for additional supervision e.g. depending on child or young person's medical condition/s and environment - Record incidents or concerns and report them to a member of the Child Wellbeing and Protection Officer
+Members of staff and volunteers should: Ensure Consent Forms for all children and Be familiar with the nearest medical facilities in • ٠ young people attending the football activity are the event it is required available and up to date together with full Medication should only be administered by the ٠ details of the child's allergies child or young person or their parent/carer Ensure that the Consent Forms are stored in a unless it is an emergency.
+In such confidential but accessible way so that circumstances the medication should be appropriate members of staff and volunteers, administered in line with the parent/carer's those who need the information to fulfil their instructions or a medical professional.
+For trips role, can access the information away from home consideration should be given to the child's parent/carer accompanying • Have a copy of the child or young person's care plan for allergies and individual risk the trip in circumstances where the child or young person cannot administer the assessment medication themselves Communicate with the child oy young person Have their mobile phones charged and check and their parent/carer directly, when • they have a signal to allow calls to be made necessary Plan for additional supervision e.g. depending • Appropriately share the information with others • on child or young person's medical condition/s involved in the football activity - ask yourself and environment 'do the right people know so they can respond Record incidents or concerns and report them if necessary?'
+Ensure correct storage of medication by to a member of the Child Wellbeing and Protection Officer following the appropriate instructions